PLEASE, NOTE:

 A Consular fee for the legalization of the translator’s signature may apply.
 Click here for more information.

-10. CITIZENSHIP FOR CHILDREN
+11. CITIZENSHIP FOR CHILDREN

-Children Over 18 Years Old: children over 18 years old whose births were NOT registered in Italy by their Italian parent before they turned 18 must schedule an appointment for recognition of Italian citizenship through the Italian Authority in whose jurisdiction they reside.
+As a rule of thumb, children over 18 years old whose birth certificates were NOT registered in Italy by their Italian parent before March 28, 2025 and before they turned 18, must schedule an appointment for recognition of Italian citizenship through the Italian Authority in whose jurisdiction they reside.

 Can I apply for Italian citizenship if I am married to/in a civil union with an Italian citizen?